Erin Blakeney, PhD, RN | Effective Writing for Health Care

 "How we organize care has a huge impact, but a lot of the structures have just emerged; how are they impacting care and potentially not serving our goals?" she explains.

 Effective Writing helped fill gaps in how to explain these sometimes-nebulous concepts.
-She credits the faculty for introducing her to helpful resources, particularly Jerusha Achterberg and The Corpus of Contemporary American English, a database of synonyms, analogies and usage volume for research terms.
+She credits the faculty for introducing her to helpful resources, particularly Jerusha Achterberg and The Corpus of Contemporary American English, a database of synonyms, analogies, and usage volume for research terms.

 The coursework also helped her clarify and solidify her research direction; sharing ideas with an audience that is different from her usual context, she says, was helpful at the idea level.
 Blakeney also published a scoping review in 2021, and she says the course helped immensely not just in pursuit of the K23 grant but for, as she puts it, taking the ideas for a spin.